 Last year oontz.ru went to Lithuania to join the team of enthusiasts working on the first sound map of Visaginas — the first map of a kind in this country.
 The result not only sounds good, but it also looks very well, watch the video and click the link: vsgsounds.lt:

 We got there at the invitation of the Visaginas cultural centre to share our experience — if there’s any — on recording everyday sounds, arranging the material, and making a map out if it.
-We have been working together with urbanists and journalists and — which is really important – with the local people.
+We were working together with urbanists and journalists and — which is really important – with the local people.
 The week ended with a series of audiowalks as the first sounds of an emerging audio map have been collected.

 What is the point of it?
 The town’s history gives a good perspective.